jhumelsine/jhumelsine.github.io/_posts/2026-04-30-continued-learning.md

 ## Podcasts
 Podcasts allow you pick up new information on the go.
+Turn idle time into something productive.
 You can listen to them in the car, while exercising or elsewhere.

-Their main limitation is a lack of visuals, but this doesn't seem to be a major issue for most good podcasts.
+They are portable.

+Podcasts appeal to audio learners.
+Listening to hosts in your ears creates more of a personal connection to the hosts.
+I have even become internet friends with several podcast hosts I subscribe to via their social media.

 Many podcasts also have websites for subsequent reference.

+Many excellent software engineering podcasts are no longer active.
+That’s okay.
+Software engineering discussions often age better than framework tutorials.

+The show ended several years ago, but most episodes are still highly relevant.

-Here are some I follow on my playlist.
-Some of them are still active.
-Some are on indefinite hiatus or have been retired.
-Most are evergreen, but with the advent of AI maybe not quite so much:
+Here are some I follow on my playlist:
 * Career and Industry:
     * [Soft Skills Engineer](https://softskills.audio/) - A weekly advice podcast where the two hosts answer questions about careers and less about technology.
+Best for: early and mid-career engineers navigating workplace dynamics.
-    * [Pragmatism in Practice](https://www.thoughtworks.com/en-us/insights/podcasts/pragmatism-in-practice) - General discussion about the industry from Thoughtworks.
+    * [Pragmatism in Practice](https://www.thoughtworks.com/en-us/insights/podcasts/pragmatism-in-practice) - Conversations about the latest business ideas in the industry from Thoughtworks.
-    * [Technology Podcast](https://www.thoughtworks.com/en-us/insights/podcasts/technology-podcasts) - Technology discussion about the industry from Thoughtworks.
+    * [Technology Podcast](https://www.thoughtworks.com/en-us/insights/podcasts/technology-podcasts) - Conversations about the latest technical ideas in the industry from Thoughtworks.
     * [Smart Talks with IBM](https://www.ibm.com/think/podcasts/smart-talks) - Cutting edge work at IBM or an extended commercial.
 * Software Craftsmanship:
     * [Coding Blocks](https://www.codingblocks.net/) - Conversational style among three softare developer friends and coworkers.
 They retired it a couple years ago, but several of us on their [Slack](https://www.codingblocks.net/slack/) group are doing a relisten.
+Best for: developers who enjoy conversational deep dives into engineering practices.
     * [Tabs and Spaces](https://open.spotify.com/show/05xweMLT3cConDizrKFIgR) - The British version of Coding Blocks.
 The podcast has also been retired.
 I was a guest on three episodes.
+Links to these and my other guest appearances can be found at [Guest Appearances](https://jhumelsine.github.io/about#other-appearances).
     * [Clean Coders](https://podcasts.apple.com/us/podcast/clean-coders-podcast/id1497337173) - General industry discussion.
 * Architecture and Design:
     * [The Engineering Room](https://rss.com/podcasts/theengineeringroom/) - Interview formatted podcast with industry leaders interviewed by Dave Farley.
 * Technical Leadership:
     * [Level-Up Engineering](https://www.apexlab.io/podcast/1/) - Interview formatted podcast about the industry.
 Each episode has a great landing page.
 * Legacy Code/Testing:
     * [Legacy Code Rocks!](https://www.legacycode.rocks/) - Interview formatted podcast focusing upon legacy code.
+Best for: engineers working in large existing systems rather than greenfield startups.
 I was a guest in [Economics of Technical Debt with Jim Humelsine](https://podcasts.apple.com/us/podcast/economics-of-technical-debt-with-jim-humelsine/id1146634772?i=1000523667734), where we discussed why legacy code is inevitable.

+Podcasts are excellent for staying connected to the broader engineering conversation, but they’re still mostly passive learning.
+At some point, you need to build, experiment and practice.

 ## Webinars
 * [ACM](https://learning.acm.org/techtalks) - Regular presentations provided by the ACM.
 Membership not required.